transimmanence/transimmanence/concepts/5-discussions/beyond-laws-of-form.md

 At the same time, a crucial principle governing The Gap (—) is that two distinct instances of — are never equivalent.
 While — is idempotent for notational simplicity, different instances of The Gap, arising in different contexts, are *not* interchangeable.
 Also note that when treating — as idempotent, the — on the right side of equation is *not* the same — as either of the — on the left side of the idempotency equation.
 This principle reflects the fact that The Gap (—) is always *context-specific*.
 Each instance of — arises in relation to a specific act of representation.
 For example, The Gap of Observer A looking at X is fundamentally *different* to the Gap of Observer B looking at X, although they both have their *own* gap.
 If we try to perform any sort of morphological operation that combines both gaps, it will be a *different* gap, yet *still* a gap.
 That is, —<sub>a</sub>(—<sub>b</sub>) = —<sub>c</sub> where —<sub>c</sub> is a brand new and *different* (unique) instance.

-Individuation:
+Individuation (Yang Equation; Yin in Motion):
 * **τ ≡ ¬(—(ɔ)) ∧ ɔ ≡ —(τ)** but only when — and ¬ *do* exist
-  - When τ ≡ ɔ, it is *not* possible to introduce *only* — or *only* ¬ as "separate" steps
+  - When τ ≡ ɔ, it is *not* possible to introduce *only* — or *only* ¬ as "separate" steps.
   - Both must emerge simultaneously as a package deal:
+    - **Take** τ ≡ ɔ
-    - Thus, **apply** The Gap to both sides (note: each side has *different* instances of The Gap)
+    - **Apply** The Gap to both sides (note: each side has *different* instances of The Gap)
-    - **And**, create the very first mark of distinction, differentiating τ and ɔ
+    - **And** create the very first mark of distinction, differentiating τ and ɔ
     - **Implication:** **τ ≡ ¬(—(ɔ))** -- read as: distinctions (¬) operate on the inherent limitations of representing the unmarked state (ɔ), that is, form arises through making distinctions within the context of the inherent limitations of representing nothingness
     - **Implication:** **ɔ ≡ —(τ)** -- read as: the unmarked state (ɔ) represents the absence of all distinctions, and this absence is defined by the fundamental inability of any representation (which necessarily involves distinction) to fully capture the immediacy of direct experience (τ)

-Reduction:
+Reduction (Yin Equation; Yang at Rest):
 * **τ ≡ ɔ** but only when — and ¬ do *not* exist
-  - This can be reached from any complex expression involving τ, ɔ, —, and ¬ by eliminating *all* ¬ and *all* — simultaneously.
+  - Can be reached from any complex expression involving τ, ɔ, —, and ¬ by eliminating *all* ¬ and *all* — simultaneously.
 This simultaneous elimination is crucial; removing only *some* instances of ¬/— would not lead to the reduction τ ≡ ɔ.
   - Note that eliminating *all* ¬ implies the cessation of observation.
 There's no longer something "within" the system to perceive the state.

 **τ ≡ ¬(—(ɔ)) ∧ ɔ ≡ —(τ)**